Research Methodology: SELECTION OF A RESEARCH TOPIC AND PROBLEM

 \section{SELECTION OF A RESEARCH TOPIC AND PROBLEM}

 \sectionmark{SELECTION OF A RESEARCH TOPIC AND PROBLEM} The starting point of a research is the selection of a research topic and problem.
+History teaches the continuity of the development and progress of science.
+The point is that every age has its own problems, numerous in number, which the following age either solves or casts aside as profitless and replaces by new one.
+If we could obtain an idea of the probable development of scientific knowledge in the immediate future, we must let the unsettled questions pass before our minds and look over the problems which the science of today sets and whose solution we expect from the the near future.
+The deep significance of certain problems for the advancement of science and society must be taken into consideration in choosing a problem of research.

+10pt There are many ways to do research as there are scientists.
+The choice of a thesis research area and adviser has always been a very subjective process.
 Identifying a suitable topic for work is one of the most difficult parts of a research.
 Before choosing a research topic and a problem the young researchers should keep the following points in mind. \begin{enumerate} \item Topic should be suitable for research. \item The researcher should have interest in it. \item Topic should not be chosen by compulsion from some one else. \end{enumerate} Topic and problem can be fixed in consultation with the research supervisor.
 In our country often research supervisors suggest a topic and state a problem in broad view.
-The researcher has to narrow it and define it in operational form.
+The researcher has to narrow it and define it in an operational form.
 One may ask: Is it necessary that the topic of a Ph.D. should be different from M.Sc. project and M.Phil dissertation?
 The answer is not necessary.
 If a student is able to get a supervisor working in his M.Sc.project or M.Phil dissertation topic then it would save about six months in the duration of his Ph.D. work.

-\subsection{{\bf{\emph{Can a Researcher Choose a Topic \\ by himself?}}}}
+\subsection{{\bf{\emph{Can a Researcher Choose a Topic by himself?}}}}